Ayangroy13/SALES_DATA-ANALYSIS/README.md

 ## PURPOSE

-To make business decisions, analyse sales data to find patterns, best-selling items, and revenue indicators.
+To make business decisions, analyze sales data to find patterns, best-selling items, and revenue indicators.

 ## DESCRIPTION

 You will delve into a sizable sales dataset for this assignment in order to glean insightful information.
-In order to successfully convey your findings, you will compute revenue measures like total sales and profit margins, analyse sales trends over time, determine the best-selling products, and build visualisations.
+In order to successfully convey your findings, you will compute revenue measures like total sales and profit margins, analyze sales trends over time, determine the best-selling products, and build visualizations.
 This assignment demonstrates your capacity to work with and extract knowledge from huge datasets, allowing you to provide data-driven suggestions for improving sales tactics.

 ## COLUMN DESCRIPTION FOR SALES DATA ANALYSIS: